MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-troubleshooting-invoice-journal-wrong.md

 ---
 # required metadata

-title: Field value in invoice journal or voucher is wrong
+title: Field value in an invoice journal or voucher is wrong
-description:
+description: This topic provides troubleshooting information to help resolve the issue of incorrect field value in an invoice journal or voucher.
 author: yungu
-manager: beya
-ms.date: 02/04/2021
+ms.date: 02/27/2021
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications